 Now, one of the most popular starting platforms is Blogger because it’s very easy to use.
 But it definitely falls short in terms of customization features.
+For more information, take a look at our WordPress vs Blogger comparison where we break down the features of the two platforms.
 In order to migrate Blogger to WordPress successfully you need to keep your search engine rankings, traffic, and subscribers.
 In other words, the migration needs to be harmless.

 Here’s a handy list of what needs to be migrated:

 In this article, we will go step by step through migrating Blogger to WordPress using a simple site as an example.
 To help with this, I created a small Blogger test site with two posts and one page that contained text and images.
 Three of the images contain captions.
 I also added four labels to further demonstrate what the migration process looks like.

 - 2 WordPress Site

 - 3 Migrating Blogger to WordPress: Export from Blogger

 Before migrating make note of everything – labels, permalinks, widgets, images, fonts, comments, SEO, etc. The content will migrate and you’ll need to make sure it works as expected.
 Styles will not migrate, so you’ll have to choose your own theme, fonts, colors, widgets, etc.